 Every child learns differently, and at The de Paul School, we teach for that.
-Our mission is simple, yet powerful: The de Paul School teaches students with learning differences how to learn, how to be independent and how to be successful.
+Our mission is simple, yet powerful: We teach students with learning differences how to learn, become independent, and be successful.

 The following beliefs are the foundation of all that we do:

 We believe that learning is living.

 We believe in the individuality and dignity of our students.

 We believe in the incredible potential of our students.